rgaddam/Installing-and-Configuring-Weblogic---Using-Ansible/README.md

 wls-install -- Installs JDK & Oracle 12c software.
-domain-install -- creates domain managedsrv-install -- creates managed server for application.
+domain-install -- creates domain managedsrv-install -- creates managed server for application. managedsrv2-install -- creates manged server 2 for application domain2-install -- Connects to admin server creates a domain template and expands configuration of the domain to 2nd managedserver and create the domain on 2nd server. cluster-config --  create cluster and add the managed servers to cluster. ( need to run this in offline mode)

+** Note Need to restart the Weblogic to get the cluster setup active.

 Execute below command to create weblogic server.